This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Sailing season kicks off in August with the Darwin to Ambon yacht race – a race from Darwin to Indonesia for local and visiting yachties alike.

 Car racing fans love the V8 Supercars, Top End Mud Racing and many more events.

 For horse racing enthusiasts, the Cup Carnival is the place to be ‘seen’.
 Pop on a chic frock and don your favourite hat and have a fun day at the races.
 Didn’t bring a hat?
 Fashion an original and fit in with the crowd.

 Cyclists travel to the Top End to participate in the annual Top End Grand Fondo endurance ride.
-Usually in August or September, cyclists come from far afield to take part in this event.
+Usually held in July, August or September, cyclists come from far afield to take part in this event.

 Every year the football season (AFL, NRL & Union & Soccer) packs out the stadiums with dedicated footy fans.
 Want to see something special?
 Catch the ferry across to the Tiwi Islands to get the most out of the footy season in the Top End.

 Where to eat in Darwin

 Dining in Darwin is a lifestyle experience.
 So many choices, so many flavours!
 Our multi-cultural city has a variety of authentic restaurants and with so many fantastic restaurants in Darwin, it’s often difficult to choose where to eat.